-Progress Reports: Deficiency Notices are sent home in the middle of each quarter to those students whose work indicates the need for improvement (students earning a D, F, or Incomplete).
+Progress Reports: Deficiency Notices are issued to students in the middle of each quarter to those students whose work indicates the need for improvement (students earning a D, F, or Incomplete).
 These notices assist the student in correcting deficiencies before the end of the grading period.